Types of Brain Injury

 - Diffuse Lewy body disease

-- Multiple sclerosis-an autoimmune disease that destroys the brain’s myelin
+- Multiple sclerosis-an autoimmune disease that destroy the brain’s myelin

 - Parkinson disease-a disease resulting from lack of dopamine in crucial parts of the brain

-- Organic brain disease can be due to total-body metabolic diseases.
+- The organic brain disease can be due to total-body metabolic diseases.
 Some of these conditions are as follows:

 - Chronic kidney disease